-The Company believes that its existing cash and available capital lease and vendor financing (subject to the limitations in the Indentures related to the Company's senior notes and convertible debentures) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures, acquisitions and other cash needs for its operations into the early first quarter of 2002.
-The Company is continually evaluating the expansion of its service offerings and plans to make further investments in and enhancements to its switches and distribution channels in order to expand its service offerings.
-In order to fund these additional cash requirements, the Company anticipates that it will be required to raise additional financing from public or private equity or debt sources.
-However, the Company may also be required to reduce its expansion and capital expenditures in the event it cannot raise additional capital when needed.
-In that event, the Company may not be able to service its debt or other obligations and could be required to seek relief from such obligations.
-Additionally, if the Company's plans or assumptions change, including those with respect to the development of the network and the level of the Company's operations and operating cash flow, if its assumptions prove inaccurate, if it consummates additional investments or acquisitions, if it experiences unexpected costs or competitive pressures, or if existing cash and any other borrowings prove to be insufficient, the Company may be required to seek additional capital sooner than expected.
+The Company believes that its existing cash and available capital lease and vendor financing (subject to the limitations in the Indentures related to the Company's senior notes and convertible debentures) will be sufficient to fund the Company's debt service requirements, capital expenditures, acquisitions and other cash needs for its operations into the second quarter of 2002.
+As of September 30, 2001, the Company has \$787.0 million of indebtedness.
+The Company is in discussions with certain holders of its debt securities regarding the consensual restructuring of those obligations and is currently attempting to renegotiate some of its equipment financing arrangements with various vendors.
+The Company is also seeking to raise additional financing.
+There can be no assurance the Company will be successful in these discussions and negotiations.
+Unless the Company is able to reduce significantly its outstanding debt and/or raise sufficient additional financing, and/or significantly improve its cash flow from operations, the Company may not be able to service its debt or other obligations and could be required to seek relief from such obligations.
+Additionally, if the Company's plans or assumptions change, including those with respect to the development of the network and the level of the Company's operations and operating cash flow, if its assumptions prove inaccurate, if it consummates additional investments or acquisitions, if it experiences unexpected costs or competitive pressures, or if existing cash and any other borrowings prove to be insufficient, the Company may need additional capital sooner than expected.